celery/celery/CONTRIBUTING.rst

 leave or disengage from the project, in whole or in part, we ask that you do so in a way that minimizes disruption to the project.
-This means you should tell people you're leaving and take the proper steps to ensure that others can pick up where you leave off.
+This means you should tell people you're leaving and take the proper steps to ensure that others can pick up where you left off.

 .. _reporting-bugs: